adnan6434/TVGUIDE/README.md

 # Tellyguide
-academic project made with php this was my database project for last semester .
+academic project made with php this was for database project for 3rd year 1st semester in my univarsity.